devcordde/DevcordBot/README.md

 ```

 # Discord logger
 Some events can be logged to a Discord webhook.
-To do this add the following into a `logback.xml`  or point the `LOGGER_CONFIG` to another file:
+To do this, add the following into a `logback.xml`  or point the `LOGGER_CONFIG` to another file:
 ```xml
     <appender name="Discord" class="com.github.devcordde.devcordbot.util.DiscordWebhookAppender">
         <webhookUrl><!-- <the url> --></webhookUrl>